Home

 for Alternative Death-care

 Since DWENA deathcare roles are still very new and evolving in Canada, it can be difficult to find appropriate training.
 However, an exponentially-growing variety of individual courses or programs are available.
-Some of them are more academic (University or College based, in Thanatology and related topics); and useful for expanding one's awareness of the issues involved, traditions from various religions or ethnic groups across the globe, etc. Others are more focused on the direct/hands-on involvement with the death journeyer and their family — whether centred on pre-death or post-death support, or both.
+Some of them are more academic (University or College based, in Thanatology and related topics); and useful for expanding one's awareness of the issues involved, traditions from various religions or ethnic groups across the globe, etc. Others are more focused on the direct/hands-on involvement with the Death Journeyer and their family — whether centred on pre-death or post-death support, or both.

 CINDEA has a list — Training Options for Alternative Death-care May 2014 — which includes 35 options, most of which are Canadian and/or online.
 However, we note that this list is now out-of-date and many more options are available (especially in Death/End-of-Life Doula training).
 So please feel free to contact us for support in figuring out what programs or combination of courses might work best for you, in terms of the particular service you wish to offer.